Obtaining Housing

 Meal Plan Options

-Resident students must select one of three meal plans.
+Resident students must participate in one of two meal plans.
 For more information about the meal plan options see Dining Services and to change a meal plan selection see the Meal Plan Policy.

 Making Payments